-Pierre Boulez’s “Le Marteau sans Maître” was perhaps, aside from “4’33,” the most talked-about premiere of the decade.
-It showed that high modernism could indeed be “popular,” and that classical could still drive the musical conversation.
-Though it’s hardly the best composition of the year.
+Aside from John Cage’s “4’33,” Pierre Boulez’s “Le Marteau sans Maître” was the most talked-about premiere of the decade.
+It showed that high modernism could indeed be “popular,” and that classical music in general could still drive the musical conversation.
+That being said, it’s far from the best composition of the year.

 Artist: Iannis Xenakis